MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 * `Storage subpath`: path to the Notebook folder in the Persistent Volume Claim storage

 This deployment require to have  root user enabled on your project.
 Contact the [DSRI support team](mailto:dsri-support-l@maastrichtuniversity.nl) to request root access if you don't have them.

-> In development: [OpenShift secrets](/dsri-documentation/docs/openshift-secret) can be used to provide password in a more secure manner.

 > Built from [amalic/Jupyterlab](https://github.com/amalic/Jupyterlab).